bakks/butterfish/README.md

 - [ ] Rewrite a specific file given a prompt (e.g. Add comments to a code file, Refactor code)
 - [ ] Generate and run a shell command using a prompt
 - [ ] Generate tests for a specific code file

+- [ ] Read local man files for context
+- [ ] Can you retrieve previous tty output?